trangdata/tpot-fss-ms/manuscript.md

 We excluded 277 genes that did not belong to 23 subsets of interconnected genes (DGMs) so that the dataset remains the same across the three methods.
 As with simulated data, all models are built from the training dataset (61 HC, 56 MDD), then the trained model is applied to the independent holdout data (18 HC, 22 MDD) to obtain the generalization accuracy.

-In 100 replications, TPOT-DS selects DGM-5 (291 genes) 64 times to be the subset most predictive of the diagnosis status (Fig. {@fig:realDS}), with an average cross-validated accuracy on the training set of 0.715 and out-of-sample accuracy of 0.636.
+In 100 replications, TPOT-DS selects DGM-5 (291 g enes) 64 times to be the subset most predictive of the diagnosis status (Fig. {@fig:realDS}), with an average cross-validated accuracy on the training set of 0.715 and out-of-sample accuracy of 0.636.
 In the previous study with a modular network approach, we showed that DGM-5 has statistically significant associations with depression severity measured by the Montgomery-Åsberg Depression Scale (MADRS).
 Further, with 82% overlap of DGM-5's genes in a separate dataset from the RNA-Seq study by Mostafavi et al. [@g454CrrS], this gene collection's enrichment score was also shown to be significantly associated with the diagnosis status in this independent dataset.

 ![TPOT-DS's out-of-sample accuracy in RNA-Seq expression data with selected subset](images/real_100.svg){#fig:realDS height="4in" width="5in"}

-AFter DGM-5, DGM-13 (134 genes) was selected by TPOT-DS 30 times (Fig. {@fig:realDS}), with an average cross-validated accuracy on the training set of 0.717 and out-of-sample accuracy of 0.563.
+After DGM-5, DGM-13 (134 genes) was selected by TPOT-DS 30 times (Fig. {@fig:realDS}), with an average cross-validated accuracy on the training set of 0.717 and out-of-sample accuracy of 0.563.
 Previously, this module's enrichment score did not show statistically significant association with the MADRS.

-Without DS, the standard TPOT and tuned XGBoost models respectively report a cross-validated accuracy of [] and [], and out-of-sample accuracy of [] and [].
+Without DS, the standard TPOT and tuned XGBoost models respectively report a cross-validated accuracy of [] and 0.543, and out-of-sample accuracy of [] and 0.525.